 I decided to look at how fake eggs are made, and perhaps that would offer some insight on how to tell them apart.
 Thankfully there was no shortage of material online, such as this, this, and this.
 Apparently the yolk and white are made of the same material, with the yolk dyed.
 Strangely enough, no one shows how to make a seamless shell, which to me, seems like the most difficult part of the process.
 I deal with molds on a daily basis, and making a shell without a parting line is not only difficult but expensive.
 I had always wondered how it was made, and this was disappointing.

 I looked more closely at the material on hand, and it didn’t add up.
-Why would the white and yolk have different properties when cooked?
+Why would the white and yolk have different properties when cooked, if they are made of the same material?
 Why would the yolk and white mix when opened and not in the shell?
 Why does nobody show how the shell is made?
 And then it hit me.
 I had been searching for “how to tell a fake egg from a real one” and “how to make a fake egg”.
 Is it possible, that I had been begging the question all along?

 Surely enough, after some further digging, it turns out that truth is stranger than fiction.
 The real scam, ironically, is that scam schools are scamming prospective scammers, by promising to teach them how to make something that can’t be done.
 As I realized that, my eyes rolled back so far I saw my own amygdalae.
-The entire fake egg story seems to be a “Keyser Soze”, a myth sold on fear, a meme that fits the narrative.
+The entire fake egg story is nothing but a “Keyser Soze”, a myth sold on fear, a meme that fits the narrative.
 It exists right on the edge of plausibility, seemingly tangible but just out of reach.
-The existence of the scam schools further embellishes the story, even if those schools were simply exploiting the situation opportunistically.
+The existence of the scam schools further embellishes and lends credence to the story, even if those schools were simply exploiting the situation opportunistically.

 There is a report of a government employee (ZHU, Bao Li) who wrote to then Premier Wen in 2008 about the fake eggs and receiving an official reply 5 months later, stating that an extensive investigation in Hunan, Shandong, and Guangdong provinces uncovered no fake eggs on the market.
 He subsequently posted an open reward of 1000 RMB for a verifiable fake egg in the local newspaper, which has gone unclaimed since April 2009.
 However, it should be taken into account that no reference links were provided despite the specific claims, and I was unable to find archived material.
 Anecdotally, I have not been able to find anyone in China, expat or local, who has personally seen and examined a fake chicken egg.

 I had always told my friends about fake eggs in China, and made the observation that it probably originated as a dare or a challenge, since a lot of ingenuity is required to make a fake egg, not to mention profitably.
-After all, eggs are unbranded and generic.
+After all, eggs are unbranded and generic, not exactly a favorite to be counterfeited.
 The local counterfeit industry typically targets:

-- Brand items with high brand value, such as luxury watches, designer bags, and footwear.
+- Name brand items with high added value, such as luxury watches, designer bags, and footwear.